PGYER/fastlane-plugin-pgyer/README.md

 ## About pgyer

-distribute app to pgyer beta testing service
+This pluginin allow you distribute app automatically to [pgyer beta testing service](https://www.pgyer..com) in fastlane workflow.

-**Note to author:** Add a more detailed description about this plugin here.
-If your plugin contains multiple actions, make sure to mention them here.

 ## Example